LPGhatguy/mab/README.md

 * Support for language extensions without breaking existing tools
 	* The AST should be able to cast to any normal version of Lua
 	* The project should either:
-		* Leverage Rust's type system (`non_exhaustive` patterns, especially) to guarantee that tools can be recompiled with forks of this project with zero changes.
+		* Leverage Rust's type system (non-exhaustive patterns, especially) to guarantee that tools can be recompiled with forks of this project with zero changes.
 		* Or, use a technique similar to an Entity Component System to implement extended tokens and AST nodes.

 ## Contributing
 Contributions are welcome -- there is a lot of work to be done!

+Mab supports Rust 1.26 stable and newer.

 There is already a fairly sizable test suite implemented as a "parse by example" system.
 Test file inputs are located in `parse_examples/source`.